Installation

 target_link_libraries(my_program PRIVATE reticula)

-Building the Python binding from scratch#
+Building the Python binding from scratch

-In order to build the Python binding on a development machine, you need to make sure Python development headers are installed and accessible, a modern version of GCC ( >= 10.2) is installed and accessible and that you have access to approximatly infinite RAM (> 40GB) and time.
+In order to build the Python binding on a development machine, you need to make sure Python development headers are installed and accessible, a modern version of GCC ( >= 10.2) is installed and accessible and that you have access to approximatly infinite memory (> 40GB) and about 20 minutes.

 $ git clone https://github.com/reticula-network/reticula-python.git